4th-earth/site-fourth-earth/content/raw.md

 :    A sub-aspect of a Proficiency Rank earned in order to achieve a Rank.

 Proficiency Rank (or Rank)
-:    A representation of how proficient a Character is at performing certain Actions.
+:    A representation of how proficient a Character is at performing certain Action Types or using a Tool.

 Round
 :    Ends after Character Actions have been resolved for all active Characters.